 Besides letting scorching beverages sit to cool and checking your infant’s feed, here are a few other ways you can prevent scalding burns around your home and protect your household:

-Always ensure safety equipment is around the house; for example, in the kitchen, you can purchase pots and pans with lids and handles that remain cool at all times.
+Always ensure safety equipment is around the house; for example, in the kitchen, you can purchase pots and pans with lids and handles that remain cool.
 Or perhaps, invest in a glove to protect you from the heat when moving hot pans with hot liquids in them.

 If you received burn injuries at work, a restaurant, or any other place that was not your fault, contact us at (213) 596-9642 for a free consultation with our legal experts, as you may be eligible for compensation.

-You can even visit any law offices across California for a free case review.
-Our attorneys will go over your burn injury case and provide you with the possible legal options to help you recover compensation.
+You can even visit law offices across California for a free case review.
+Our attorneys will review your burn injury case and provide you with the possible legal options to help you recover compensation.